-With features like heart rate monitoring, waterproofing, GPS tracking, and many others, these are some of the best smartwatches under $100 that are just as good (maybe even better?) than branded versions.
+But not to worry, these are some of the best smartwatches under $100 that are just as good (maybe even better?) than branded versions.
+They have the same features like heart rate monitoring, waterproofing, GPS tracking, and many others.

 Our Top Pick: Pebble Time Smart Watch